UniMath/agda-unimath/src/ring-theory/convolution-sequences-semirings.lagda.md

       ( R)
       ( _)
       ( _)
-      ( is-central-zero-sequence-Semiring R a) ∙
+      ( is-mutually-centralizing-zero-sequence-Semiring R a) ∙
     left-zero-law-convolution-sequence-Semiring
 ```